Gamerrethink/aws-bootcamp-cruddur-2023/journal/week5.md

 8. **Implement (Pattern B) Listing Messages Group into Application**

-Same as the above in regards to troubleshooting, except I also had to deal with a 500 error popping up in the Chrome console.
+Same as the above in regards to troubleshooting, except I also had to deal with a 500 error popping up in the Chrome console related to message-groups.
 I eventually got this pattern working as well.

 9. **Implement (Pattern C) Creating a Message for an existing Message Group into Application**